aumuaythai/aumt-website-frontend/guides/Admin.md

 ### Other Training Dashboard Functionality

 * The graphs are just for fun
-    * Week stats shows when people sign up in the week.
+    * Week stats shows what time and day people sign up in the week.
+Its colors are random so they might be super ugly sometimes.
     * Year stats shows how many people total signed up for each form.
 * Click on a point in the Year stats graph, a training title in the Manage Trainings section or select from the top right dropdown to view stats for the desired training.